Fort Canning Hill: Fort Canning Park

 The area became known as Central Park in 1972 when the land previously used by the British armed forces was combined with King George V Jubilee Park.
 The park was then renamed Fort Canning Park on 1 November 1981 by Lee Kuan Yew, and converted into a historical park.

 The park overlooks Orchard Road and is set in the heart of the Civic and Cultural District of Singapore, and it now offers a variety of recreational activities as well as historical, educational, entertainment and cultural experiences, and is also used as a place for social events.
 The park also serves as an important green lung for Singapore's downtown city area.
 The unique blend of historical relics, lush greenery and expansive lawns has made Fort Canning a hub of cultural and artistic activity.
 It has been a venue of choice for staging myriad outdoor events and activities like theatre carnivals such as Shakespeare in the Park by SRT, art festivals, starlight cinemas and Ballet Under the Stars performances.
 WOMAD, Singapore's largest music festival, was a regular feature of the park's calendar of events from 1998 to 2007.
 The Fort Canning Tunnel passes directly under the hill.

 Fort Canning Park has been designated as the venue of the bicentennial showcase in 2019, an event which commemorates 200 years since the founding of Singapore.
 To restore the heritage of the area, three historical gardens will be recreated.
 They are the Royal Garden, the First Botanical Garden and Jubilee Park.
 Other enhancements to the park include a new heritage museum at the Fort Canning Centre, a reproduction of an ancient spring and improvements in accessibility.

 Jubilee Park will be the most "kids friendly" park with a nature-themed playground and slides that follows the contours of the hill.
 Jubilee Park opened in Jun 2019.

-Highlights
+Attractions

 Some points of interest that may be found in the park: